Al Qaeda calls Islamic State illegitimate but suggests cooperation

 "Zawahri says that ISIS is absolutely not a caliphate and Baghdadi doesn't deserve to be caliph," said al Qaeda expert Will McCants of the Brookings Institution.
 "However, it is an emirate and if he were in Iraq and Syria, he would fight alongside it.
 That seems like a bit of an olive branch."

-Any cooperation would complicate efforts to stabilise the Middle East, where militant groups have gained influence and escalated attacks since the Arab uprisings of 2011 toppled autocrats who had contained them.
+Any cooperation would complicate efforts to stabilize the Middle East, where militant groups have gained influence and escalated attacks since the Arab uprisings of 2011 toppled autocrats who had contained them.

-While al Qaeda has specialised in high profile bombings, Islamic State seems bent on seizing and holding territory in its quest to create a self-sustaining caliphate.
+While al Qaeda has specialized in high profile bombings, Islamic State seems bent on seizing and holding territory in its quest to create a self-sustaining caliphate.

 Aside from strongholds in Iraq and Syria, it gained a presence in Libya and its followers are staging an insurgency that has killed hundreds of soldiers and police in Egypt, the most populous Arab country.